robertsdotpm/coinbend/README.md

 * Alice demo - http://alice.coinbend.com/
 * Bob demo - http://bob.coinbend.com/

 At this point you want to go to some faucets and send testcoins to your account addresses.
-Shoot me an email at matthew@roberts.pm if you need some testcoins or generate them yourself:
+Shoot me an email at matthew@roberts.pm if you need some testcoins or mine them yourself with the RPC command:
 ```sh
 # Don't run them both at the same time - it will be too slow!
 vagrant@precise32:~$ /home/vagrant/coins/litecoin/bin/litecoin-cli setgenerate true